 The group will be individually walking, running, rowing and cycling to reach their 5000km target in line with coronavirus restrictions.

-Martyn described: “It’s actually really great, it’s bonded us a lot more than I thought it would.
+Martyn said: “It’s actually really great, it’s bonded us a lot more than I thought it would.

 “We’ve got this group chat and everybody’s pitching in and having a chat.

-There’s tutors who are still coming to terms with the fact that there’s a face that’s not going to be there this year for them…
+“Tutors are still coming to terms with the fact that there’s a face that’s not going to be there this year for them.

 Since starting their six-week challenge at the beginning of November, the Futureworks staff have almost tripled their £500 target by raising £1,345.